 Expert peer reviews of the national inventory also occur annually within the UNFCCC process; results and suggestions can provide valuable feedback on areas where the inventory should be improved.
-Specifically, the Italian GHG inventory was subjected to in-country reviews by the UNFCC Secretariat in September and in June 2007; results and recommendations are available http://unfccc.int/resource/docs/2005/arr/ita.pdf (UNFCCC, 2005) and at http://unfccc.int/resource/docs/2007/arr/ita.pdf (UNFCCC, 2007).
-In 2009 and 2010, the Italian inventory was subjected to centralised review; results are reported at http://unfccc.int/resource/docs/2009/arr/ita.pdf (UNFCCC, 2009) and http://unfccc.int/resource/docs/2009/arr/ita.pdf (UNFCCC, 2010).
-The report of the last year inventory review process has not been finalized yet but the main issues raised during the process have been already taken into account by the inventory team during the last inventory compilation.
+Specifically, the Italian GHG inventory was subjected to in-country reviews by the UNFCC Secretariat in September 2005 and in June 2007.
+From 2009, the Italian inventory was subjected to centralised reviews; results and recommendations of the reviews are available on the UNFCCC website at http://unfccc.int/national_reports/annex_i ghg_inventories/inventory_review_reports/items/6616.php.

-The responses and actions to the review process are described in details in section IV.
+Responses and actions to the review processes are described in details in section IV.

-The only official review, apart from reviews from the UNFCCC, was performed by Ecofys, in 2000, in order to verify of the effectiveness of policies and measures undertaken by Italy to reduce greenhouse gas emissions to the levels established by the Kyoto Protocol.
+An official review, apart from reviews from the UNFCCC, was performed by Ecofys, in 2000, in order to verify of the effectiveness of policies and measures undertaken by Italy to reduce greenhouse gas emissions to the levels established by the Kyoto Protocol.
 In this framework, an independent review and checks on emission levels were carried out as well as controls on the transparency and consistency of methodological approaches (Ecofys, 2001).
-More recently, VITO, Öko-Institut and the Institute for European Environmental Policy, for DG Environment, undertook a review on the methodologies and EU Member States best practices used for GHG projections to indentify possible ways to improve GHG projections and ensure consistency across the EU.
+More recently, VITO, Öko-Institut and the Institute for European Environmental Policy, for DG Environment, undertook a review on the methodologies and EU Member States best practices used for GHG projections to identify possible ways to improve GHG projections and ensure consistency across the EU.
 The results were presented in 2008 at the Workshop 'Assessing and improving methodologies for GHG projections'.
 Further analyses were presented in the Workshop on 'Quantification of the effects on greenhouse gas emissions of policies and measures'.